RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 <div></div>{:.spacer}

 ORB
-: directions are relative to the ship's orbital motion.
+: Directions are relative to the ship's orbital motion.
 This is the default if no reference frame is selected, and the only reference frame in which the six directions correspond *exactly* to those from the game's maneuver node editor.

 SRF
-: directions are relative to the ship's surface motion.
+: Directions are relative to the ship's surface motion.

 RVEL
-: directions are relative to the ship's motion past the current target.
+: Directions are relative to the ship's motion past the current target.

 TGT
-: directions are relative to the direction towards the current target.
+: Directions are relative to the direction towards the current target.

 Direction   | ORB Frame (Default)        | SRF Frame                                         | RVEL Frame                                               | TGT Frame
 ------------|----------------------------|---------------------------------------------------|----------------------------------------------------------|-------------------